 “People report they exercised for themselves, but also because they want feel wanted,” Paul Keable, chief strategy officer at Ashley Madison told Fatherly.
 “And that’s part of the reason people commit infidelity, too.”

-Exercise may even spur a cheater onwards.
-Studies have shown that exercise increases an individual’s libido, which may leave a jogging wife frustrated by her couch potato husband.
+Exercise may even spur a cheater onward.
+Studies have shown that exercise increases an individual’s libido, which may leave a jogging wife frustrated by her couch-potato husband.
 And there’s strong evidence that spouses with misaligned sex drives are more likely to cheat.
 “Sex is a huge issue when there’s an imbalance between two people,” Keable says.
 “And it’s not only on the male side.”